chenzhuo1011/libri_css/README.md

     ```
     cd dataprep
     ./scripts/dataprep.sh
+    cd ..
     ```
 2. Then, ASR can be run as
     ```
-    cd ..
+    cd asr/script
+    ./gen_asrinput_raw_continuous.sh
     sh activate.sh
     source path.sh
     source asr/scripts/asr_path.sh
-    cd asr/script
-    ./gen_asrinput_raw_continuous.sh
     cd ../exp
     . decode_raw_continuous.sh
     ```
     This will generate CTM files for each mini session, under exp/data/baseline/segments/decoding_result If you want to use your own ASR system, you may skip this step.

-    Also you might want to change the permission of intermediate files before you exit the docker by Ctrl-d, as by default the files generated in docker have root acess
+    Also you might want to change the permission of intermediate files before you exit the docker by Ctrl-d, as by default the files generated in docker have root access
     ```
     chmod -R 777 $EXPROOT
     ```